dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     1. If the pattern has positional fields:

-        1. If `v` does not implement the appropriate `Destructure_n_<...>` interface instantiaged with type arguments based on the positional fields' static types, then the match fails.
+        1. If `v` does not implement the appropriate `Destructure_n_<...>` interface instantiated with type arguments based on the positional fields' static types, then the match fails.

-        2. For each field `f` in `p`:
+    2. For each positional and named field `f` in `p`:

         1. Call the corresponding getter on `v` to get result `r`.
 If `f` is a positional field, then the getter is named `field_n_` where `_n_` is the zero-based index of the positional field, ignoring other named fields.
 If `f` is named, then the getter has the same name as `f`.

             *If `v` has type `dynamic`, this getter call may throw a NoSuchMethodError, which we allow to propagate instead of treating that as a match failure.*

         2. Match the subpattern of `f` against `r`.
 If the match fails, the record match fails.

     3. If all field subpatterns match, the record pattern matches.

 *   **Variable binder**, and **variable matcher:**